wearelumenai/bubbles4py/README.md

 ![bubbles]( bubbles.png "bubbles visualization" )

-The results can also be stored in Sqlite, in memory :
+The results can also be stored with the Sqlite backend, in memory :
 ```bash
 $ python -m bubbles -d SqliteDriver
 ```